pitamer/BeerBuddy/README.md

 ### Responsivity

-The whole app is responsive and ready for usage on phone, laptop, tablet or what have you :)
+The whole app is responsive and ready for usage on phone, laptop, tablet or any other device.

 ### Material-UI